jessmonnier/moffatbay/README.md

   - Simple marketing landing page (use the Internet for inspiration on landing pages).
 - About Us page:
   - Static HTML/CSS content related to Moffat Bay Lodge.
+  - Include the contact information on the about page
-- Contact Us page:
+- ~~Contact Us page:~~
-  - Static HTML/CSS content related to the Moffat Bay Lodge.
+  - ~~Static HTML/CSS content related to the Moffat Bay Lodge.~~
 - Attractions page:
   - Static HTML/CSS content related to activites available on the island.
 Hiking, kayaking, whale watching, and scuba diving should be included.
 - Registration page: